github/docs/data/reusables/notifications/vulnerable-dependency-notification-options.md

 * in your inbox, as web notifications.
 A web notification is sent when {% data variables.product.prodname_dependabot %} is enabled for a repository, when a new manifest file is committed to the repository, and when a new vulnerability with a critical or high severity is found (**On {% data variables.product.prodname_dotcom %}** option).
 * by email.
 An email is sent when {% data variables.product.prodname_dependabot %} is enabled for a repository, when a new manifest file is committed to the repository, and when a new vulnerability with a critical or high severity is found (**Email** option).
-* on the command line, warnings are displayed as callbacks when you push to repositories with any insecure dependencies (**CLI** option).
+* on the command line.
+Warnings are displayed as callbacks when you push to repositories with any insecure dependencies (**CLI** option).
 * on {% data variables.product.prodname_mobile %}, as web notifications.
 For more information, see "[AUTOTITLE](/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#enabling-push-notifications-with-github-mobile)."

 {% note %}